paulfoley/Udacity_Nanodegree-Data_Analyst/Diamond_Price-Explore/README.md

 * `diamonds` - Provided by [ggplot2](http://ggplot2.org/)

-### Analysis Files
+### Exploration Files

-* `diamond_price-explore.rmd` - Main project file, an [RStudio](https://www.rstudio.com/products/rstudio/download/) file that contains the analysis for the project.
-There is also an html output `diamond_price-explore.html` for viewability.
+* `diamond_price-explore.rmd` - Main project file, an [RStudio](https://www.rstudio.com/products/rstudio/download/) file that contains the exploration for the project.
+* `diamond_price-explore.html` - HTML output for easy viewability in browser.

+Also the exploration is published directly on [RPubs](http://rpubs.com/paulfoley/291415) for easy viewing.

 ## Authors